Hair is a protein filament that grows from follicles deep inside the dermis and grows through the epidermis. Hairs can grow on most parts of the huma

-9. Goosebumps are caused by hair follicles contract work, having caused the hair and surrounding tissues to bunch up, as a result of cold or fear.
+9. Goosebumps are happening by hair follicles contract work, having the hair and surrounding tissues to bunch up, as a result of cold or fear.

 10. Natural hair color affects the average amount of hair strands, with blondes needing so much and brunettes having the fewest.